 There’s no better way to describe Flower than as a never-ending rush of satisfaction.
 The feedback, whether it be a rush of colors, the dancing of flower petals, or some buttery music notes, is unparalleled.
 Every goal achieved isn’t without reward, and that goal feeds into a larger goal with a larger prize, and a larger one after that—everything exists to serve a fulfilling, serene experience.

-Players control a lone flower petal as the wind, leading it to more flowers to collect more petals, growing a trial of myriad petals and colors.
+Players control a lone flower petal as the wind, leading it to more flowers to collect more petals, growing a trail of myriad petals and colors.
 Completing certain patterns and patches of flowers transforms the landscape and opens up further objectives for completion.
 Players will find themselves repeating these tasks across all six of the game’s levels (1-2 hours of playtime), but not without new environments loaded with unique vistas and sensory pleasures, backed by beautiful piano and woodwind-led tracks.

 A number of graphical options come with the move to PC—nothing outside of the basics, but they are welcome additions.
 Mouse controls afford more precise movement than WASD, but here lies the core issue I have with Flower’s PC port.
 Flower’s PlayStation 4 port remains the definitive version of the game with its improved motion controls.
 Many can agree that tilting the controller as if flowing in the wind yourself played a key role in immersing the player, and that’s without mentioning the subtle controller vibrations.
 The haptic feedback is sorely missing from mouse and keyboard.
 Turns are considerably harder to make with keyboard and mouse; I often found myself lifting and sliding my mouse ferociously while attempting sharp turns—not very relaxing.
 However, it’s more than serviceable, just not ideal.